dnomd343/kms-server/gvlk/README.md

 Since Microsoft basically uses machine translation in other languages, manually repair the content in `raw.json` and save it in `data.json`.

-Then run the following command, the final data will be exported, and it will be saved in the `../assets/gvlk/` directory by default.
+Then run the following command, the final data will be saved at `../assets/gvlk.json` by default.
 The specific order can be specified in `config.yml`.

 ```bash
 $ ./release.py